score-json/nlohmann_json/docs/mkdocs/docs/api/basic_json/object_t.md

 See [`default_object_comparator_t`](default_object_comparator_t.md) for more information.

-#### Behavior
+#### behaviour

-The choice of `object_t` influences the behavior of the JSON class.
+The choice of `object_t` influences the behaviour of the JSON class.
 With the default type, objects have the following
-behavior:
+behaviour:

 - When all names are unique, objects will be interoperable in the sense that all software implementations receiving that object will agree on the name-value mappings.